Are Pavers Cheaper Than Concrete for a Driveway?

 Can I install pavers or concrete myself, or should I hire a professional?

-Yes, if you have the necessary skills and tools, DIY installation is possible; however, hiring a professional ensures a higher quality finish and adherence to local regulations.
+If you have the right skills and tools, you can definitely tackle the installation yourself.
+However, hiring a professional can lead to a better finish and ensure that everything meets local regulations.

 What are the best practices for maintaining my driveway after installation?